martinbrook/packer-obs-server/README.md

 create obs-server with packer for aws

 ##Install
-Create a file to hold your AWS credentials
+Clone this repo and create a file to hold your AWS credentials

 eg variables.json
 ~~~~